 A compensation program has been set up by the Archdiocese of Brooklyn to pay compensation for children who were abused in the past by priests and other clergy members.
-This compliments the similar plan in operation for the New York for some time.
+This complements the similar plan in operation for New York for some time.
 The church administrations are using an outside settlement company to evaluate and pay claims for minors who have been sexually abused.

 There are no set amounts under the plan, and there is also no limit on what the outside administrator can direct to be paid, either per case or overall.
 The administrator considers matters such as the type of sexual conduct, what the child suffered, how long the abuse continued, and the proof pertaining to such events.
 Our firm has fought on behalf of victims for an extensive period of time, and the most notorious of the clergy members involved in our cases is Brother Damian Galligan.
 If you or a loved one has suffered as a result of sexual abuse by a clergy member, allow us to pursue justice on your behalf.